pwall567/kjson-test/README.md

 Also, the lambda functions have been moved to standalone functions, so they each require an `import` statement.

 **New in version 3.9:** the `anyItem` test allows for the checking of array items in an unordered set.

+**New in version 4.4:** the `items` test allows for the checking of multiple array items with a single function call.

 ## Contents